 Why I Cleaned Out My Closet

-You end up wasting a ton of money and having less space and an even less accessible wardrobe than before.
+You end up wasting tons of money and having less space and an even less accessible wardrobe than before.
 In my case, I dealt with all these things, in addition to a cluttered mind.
 When I have clothes lying everywhere, can’t find an unused hanger and STILL think “I have nothing to wear”, I know something’s not right.
 My wardrobe has officially brought stress into my life and I want it to bring joy into my life.

 I started by googling “minimalism for beginners” and came across this amazing (simple!) little blog called BeMorewithLess.com!
 The author, Courtney Carver, has this practical article on “How to Finally Clean out Your Closet for Good.”
 I decided to make it a challenge and did it right when I got home from work!

 The process laid out in the article on Be More with Less is simple:

-- Take every piece of clothing you own and make a big pile on your bed.
+Take every piece of clothing you own and make a big pile on your bed.
 Yes, this means every single item of clothing, including shoes, coats, socks, underwear, etc. You can bring jewelry into the mix as well if you’re up for it!

-- Go through each item in the pile and sort into 4 different piles until you have nothing left on the bed.
+Go through each item in the pile and sort into 4 different piles until you have nothing left on the bed.
 The piles are:

-- LOVE – clothing you wear often and fits you well
+LOVE – clothing you wear often and fits you well

 MAYBE – keep just because but don’t necessarily know why or wear often

-- DONATE – Courtney Carver describes this pile perfectly as, “These clothes don’t fit my body or my life.”
+DONATE – Courtney Carver describes this pile perfectly as, “These clothes don’t fit my body or my life.”

 TRASH – You know what items belong in this pile.
 These clothes are the ones you haven’t gotten rid of but you rarely wear because of their poor condition and know are not even worth donating.
 Repurpose if you can or chuck ’em!

 First of all, doing things like going through my entire closet and getting rid of clothes gives me a huge rush, but it can also be frustrating and challenging.
 With this particular challenge, it was the “maybe” pile for me.

 Once I put the “love” pile all back in my closet and the donate and trash piles in bags, I went through the maybe pile one last time and asked myself “If this disappeared from my closet, would I notice?” and everything that was a no (which was most) I got rid of.

 The End Result

 There are clothes I truly love but never wear and I’ve never been able to get rid of them.
-However, after this challenge I managed to get rid of them by giving them to friends I know will love and wear them.
+However, after this challenge, I managed to get rid of them by giving them to friends I know will love and wear them.
 That way I have joy knowing the clothes are being loved and worn, not collecting dust in my closet.